-

 Motivation

-Student satisfaction has dropped significantly, with concerns about course availability, program organization, and academic advising.2.
-Financial Instability
+Student satisfaction has dropped significantly, with concerns about course availability, program organization, and academic advising.
+The new program aims to expand our course offering, refine the program structure and strengthen academic advising.2.
+Financial State

-The college employs a disproportionately high number of senior academic staff relative to its size, leading to significant salary costs and internal pay disparities.4.
-Outdated Curriculum and Teaching Methods
+The college employs a disproportionately high number of senior academic staff relative to its size, leading to significant salary costs and internal pay disparities.
+By rebalancing the employee composition UCR can create a more efficient and less hierarchical organization.4.
+Curriculum and Teaching Methods

-Despite some course updates, UCR’s disciplinary tracks have remained largely unchanged, making the college less competitive.5.
+Despite some course updates, UCR’s disciplinary tracks have remained largely unchanged, making the college less competitive.
+By updating the curriculum UCR can strengthen its competitive edge and explore modern, interdisciplinary teaching methods.
+The renewed curriculum should also appeal to the modern student.5.
 External Competition and Policy Changes

-While UCR benefits from a dedicated faculty and staff, long-term institutional stability has at times resulted in stagnation and resistance to change.8.
-Limited Engagement with Local Partnerships
+While UCR benefits from a dedicated faculty and staff, long-term institutional stability has at times resulted in stagnation.
+The new curriculum will motivate employees and student to be creative, think outside of the box and explore new connections.8.
+Engagement with Local Partners

-UCR has yet to fully leverage potential collaborations with local organizations, such as the Delta Climate Center, which could enhance its academic offerings and strengthen ties with the Zeeland region.9.
-Mismatch Between Student Expectations and Reality
+UCR has yet to fully leverage potential collaborations with local organizations, such as the Delta Climate Center, which could enhance its academic offerings and strengthen ties with the Zeeland region.
+Joint ventures, research projects, and shared resources would offer UCR students hands-on learning experiences and promote community engagement.9.
+Student Expectations

 Process Followed